-- minimise levels of radiant heat, localised smoke and ember attack through increased APZ, building design and siting; - provide an appropriate operational environment for emergency service personnel during firefighting and emergency management; ensure the capacity of existing infrastructure (such as roads and utilities) can accommodate the increase in demand during emergencies as a result of the development; and - ensure emergency evacuation procedures and management which provides for the special characteristics and needs of occupants.
+- minimise levels of radiant heat, localised smoke and ember attack through increased APZ, building design and siting - provide an appropriate operational environment for emergency service personnel during firefighting and emergency management; ensure the capacity of existing infrastructure (such as roads and utilities) can accommodate the increase in demand during emergencies as a result of the development - ensure emergency evacuation procedures and management which provides for the special characteristics and needs of occupants.

 The identification, application and management of increased asset protection zones is further considered in Section 5.2.
-Even with the application of greater setbacks to the hazard, the structure plan has been designed to ensure that the bushfire hazard alone does not preclude SFPP development within the SAP although it is noted that the location of these sensitive land uses will be defined by a number of additional restrictions such as access capabilities, air quality, noise impacts and consideration of other planned facilities (co-location).
-With the recommended location of potentially hazardous industry within the western catchment, and potential noise impacts to the north, the most suitable location for SFPP would be within the eastern catchment.
-This also provides potential access and evacuation opportunities to both Cabbage Tree Road and Nelson Bay Road (to be assessed on a case by case basis as part of any future development application).
+Even with the application of greater setbacks to the hazard, the structure plan has been designed to ensure that the bushfire hazard alone does not preclude SFPP development within the SAP although it is noted that the location of these sensitive land uses will be defined by a number of additional restrictions such as access capabilities, air quality, noise impacts and consideration of other planned facilities (co-location - to be assessed on a case by case basis as part of any future development application).